 A few years ago, I received an invoice from Apple for something I hadn’t purchased.
 My immediate reaction was panic.
-I thought someone had hacked into my Apple account, and now they were happily spending money on my account.
+I thought someone had hacked into my Apple account, and now they were happily spending my money.
 But, as I hovered over the cancel subscription link on the email, something made me pause and take a second look.

-On the face of it, it looked like an email from Apple but as soon as I looked a little deeper I noticed more and more things that didn’t add up.
-My information security awareness training kicked in and I realised it was a phishing email.
+On the face of it, it looked like an email from Apple, but as soon as I looked a little deeper I noticed more and more things that didn’t add up.
+My cybersecurity awareness training kicked in and I realised it was a phishing email.

-On the left is the real invoice from Apple.
-On the right is the phishing email.
-On the surface they look very similar but I found 9 differences.
+On the left is the real invoice from Apple and on the right is the phishing email.
+On the surface they look very similar but I found nine differences.

 The address the email came from was suspicious and the subjects were different.

 On the real Apple email they list my email address and home address.
-The phishing email only has my email address (as I assume the hackers don’t know my home address).
-I have blurred out my personal information.
+The phishing email only has my email address – as I assume the hackers don’t know my home address.

-On the real Apple email there is a hyperlink for if you have questions about your bill this sentence is missing completely from the phishing email.
+On the real Apple email there is a hyperlink to use if you have questions about your bill.
+This sentence is missing completely from the phishing email.

-Password preferences hyperlink.
-On the real email the hyperlink is part of the sentence, in the phishing email it is below the text.
+The password preferences hyperlink; on the real email the hyperlink is part of the sentence, in the phishing email it is below the text.

 Firstly, the wording around cancelling your purchase on the real email is very different from the phishing email.
 Apple offers you three links to click to contact them.
 The phishing email gives you one.
-This increases the likelihood that you will click it.
+In simple terms, this increases the likelihood that you will click it.

 I didn’t click on the link for obvious reasons but I assume it would take you to a page that either encourages you to enter personal details (possibly including payment information) or it could be a malicious link that releases a virus onto your machine.